-- 1. Set the Installation CD-ROM in the CD-ROM drive. - Navigate to the \Linux\2.1\en\builder\ in the CD-ROM and execute the following: expressclsbuilder-[version #]-[release #].linux.i686.exe - 3.
+- When the ExpressCluster X Builder has already been installed, uninstall then install again, or install in another location. - 1.
+Set the Installation CD-ROM in the CD-ROM drive. - 2.
+Navigate to the \Linux\3.0\en\builder\ in the CD-ROM and execute the following:

+expressclsbuilder-[version #]-[release #].linux.i686.exe - 3.
 The following dialog box is displayed.

 Specify an install folder and click Decompress.
 The default install folder is "Program Files".
-In the folder specified here, "CLUSTERPRO\clpbuilder-l" directory is created.
+In the folder specified here, "CLUSTERPRO\clpbuilder-1" directory is created.
 The Builder is installed in this directory.